Schaffhausen: Economy

 Schaffhausen has an unemployment rate, As of 2007, of 2.67%.
 As of 2005, there were 196 people employed in the primary economic sector and about 33 businesses involved in this sector.
 6,488 people are employed in the secondary sector and there are 293 businesses in this sector.
 14,019 people are employed in the tertiary sector, with 1,486 businesses in this sector.

 Transportation

 Train

 The town of Schaffhausen is served by two railway stations, Schaffhausen railway station and Herblingen railway station.

 Schaffhausen railway station is jointly owned by the Swiss Federal Railways (SBB) and Deutsche Bahn (DB), and is served by trains of both nation's networks.
-The station is served by long-distance passenger trains (InterCity, IC) running between Stuttgart and Zurich, RegioExpress (RE) trains between Zürich HB and Schaffhausen, and Interregio-Express (IRE) trains between Basel and Friedrichshafen.
-Trains of Zurich S-Bahn services S9, S12, S24 and S33 serve the station, although only the S24 provides a direct service to Zürich Airport and Zürich main station.
+The station is served by long-distance passenger trains (InterCity, IC) running between Stuttgart and Zürich, RegioExpress (RE) trains between Zürich HB and Schaffhausen, and Interregio-Express (IRE) trains between Basel and Friedrichshafen.
+Trains of Zürich S-Bahn services S9, S12, S24 and S33 serve the station, although only the S24 provides a direct service to Zürich Airport and Zürich main station.
 In addition, the S1 service of St. Gallen S-Bahn operates over the Lake Line to St. Gallen and Wil.
+The S64 and S65 services of Schaffhausen S-Bahn link Schaffhausen with Erzingen and Jestetten, respectively.